woman holding rental car key

 Rental Car Program

-The U.S. Government Rental Car Program offers reduced rates and special benefits when renting cars, passenger vans, or small pick-up trucks through a variety of approved rental car companies.
-The program is open to federal government employees and service members traveling on official business and is administered through the U.S. Rental Car Agreement #4 [PDF, 45 pages] which outlines:
+The U.S. Government Rental Car Program offers reduced rates and special benefits when renting cars, passenger vans, or sport utility vehicle (SUV) through a variety of approved rental car companies.
+The program is open to federal government employees and service members traveling on official business and is administered through the U.S. Government Rental Car Agreement #5 [PDF, 56 pages] which outlines:

 Benefits.
-If the size/class vehicle that you reserved is not available, the rental company must offer an upgraded vehicle at the same rate.
-The rental contract must be ready upon arrival.
+If the size/class vehicle that you reserved is not available at the time of pickup, the rental company must provide an available vehicle of equal or greater car class.
+If a vehicle is not available within one hour after arrival at the counter, reasonable alternate transportation (arranged by the Company and agreed upon by the traveler) will be provided to get the traveler to their destination at no cost to the traveler, and a vehicle will be delivered when one becomes available at no cost to the traveler.
 There are no blackout dates or minimum rental periods and unlimited mileage (except for one-way rentals [PDF, 2 pages]).
-Rates can vary but may not exceed established ceiling rates.
+Rates can vary but may not exceed established maximum rates [PDF, 20 pages].

 For more information on the program, see the Rental Car fact sheet [PDF, 1 page].